axonzeta/node-llama-cpp/docs/guide/multimodal.md

 ### `MultimodalTokenizeResult`

-Result from tokenizing text with images using the lower-level `tokenize()` method.
+Result from tokenizing text with media using the lower-level `tokenizeMedia()` method.

 #### Properties